The Productsup family of products work together to help you improve product feed management, optimization and syndication.

 If you’ve ever been involved in paid search, you’ve likely already heard the craze about Google expanded text ads (ETAs) on AdWords.
 If you haven’t heard of them, you might be wondering why their launch was such a big deal?
 Well, it’s because it was the biggest change Google had made to AdWords in..wait for it… 15 years!

 The launch of ETAs meant that for the first time in over a decade, paid search advertisers would have to rethink their entire approach to text ads on their beloved AdWords.
 From new character limits to additional headlines, ETAs had reshaped their playing field.
+If you’re already an expert and want to learn how to create dynamic, feed-driven text ads in bulk, be sure to read part 2 of this series.

 The aim of this article is to examine or re-examine expanded text ads through a 360-degree lens.
 We’ll look at how they differ from standard text ads and the results that have been recorded so far.